-These non-life threatening allergies may look like other health problems and are often hard to diagnose with allergy testing.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+These non-life-threatening allergies may look like other health problems.
+They are often hard to diagnose with allergy testing.
+Make sure your child sees their healthcare provider for a diagnosis.

 Anaphylaxis is a severe allergic reaction.
 It is life-threatening.
 Symptoms can include:

 Hoarseness or trouble talking